maziac/asm-code-lens/README.md

 - [CodeLens lifetime #57227](https://github.com/Microsoft/vscode/issues/57227): Updates of the CodeLens is not working optimal.
 At the moment it is necessary to reload or save the file to update the CodeLens info.
 - This extension doesn't use a structured approach but just looks at all asm files without hierarchy.
 This means that sjasmplus MODULE definitions are only taken into account if they are used within the same file.

+## License

+ASM-Code-Lens is licensed under the [MIT license](https://github.com/maziac/dezog/blob/master/LICENSE.txt).

+For the "What's New" feature the [vscode-whats-new](https://github.com/alefragnani/vscode-whats-new) project from Alessandro Fragnani aka [alefragni](https://github.com/alefragnani) has been incorporated.
+The project is MIT licensed.

 ## Acknowledgements